torvalds/linux/Documentation/admin-guide/sysctl/fs.rst

 aio-nr & aio-max-nr
 -------------------

-aio-nr shows the current system-wide number of asynchronous io requests.  aio-max-nr allows you to change the maximum value aio-nr can grow to.
+aio-nr shows the current system-wide number of asynchroyesus io requests.  aio-max-nr allows you to change the maximum value aio-nr can grow to.